Skip to content

 topic_model.visualize_hierarchical_documents(docs, hierarchical_topics)

 Do note that this re-calculates the embeddings and reduces them to 2D.
-The advised and prefered pipeline for using this function is as follows:
+The advised and preferred pipeline for using this function is as follows:

 from sklearn.datasets import fetch_20newsgroups